nmacbean/GEOG-G489-589/Exercise 8: Plotting geospatial data from NetCDF files/Plotting_geospatial_data_from NetCDF.md

 **That's it for today.
 However, do not hand in this assignment.
 You will complete Part B of this in-class exercise on Wednesday before you hand it in.**

 ## In-class exercise: Part B
+In the second part of the in-class exercise the task is to complete the following steps:
+* Calculate the mean GPP over time
-In the second part of the in-class exercise you will simply calculate the mean temporal GPP and then save the new mean GPP array to a netcdf file following the notes in class.
+* Plot the mean temporal GPP and add a colorbar and a plot title.
+* Then save the new mean GPP array to a netcdf file following the notes in class.

 **Once you have completed this task, upload both Parts A and B to Canvas before the start of next class**